outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    Please pay attention: this is different from the *bridge* mode of VMWare or VirtualBox (real Virtual Machine).
 VMWare and VirtualBox's bridge is deployed directly on the host's interface and appears to be a real physical device parallel to the host and can be connected to directly from within LAN.
 2. Host

    Share the host's networking directly without isolation.
-However, LAN devices cannot differntiate between containers and the host.
+However, LAN devices cannot differntiate between containers and the host as there is not individual IP addressed assigned to containers.

+   The host mode is preferred when the service exposes a port publicly like Nginx servers.
 3. Overlay

    Overlay connects multiple Docker daemons together, creating a distributed network among multiple Docker daemon hosts.
 This network sits on top of (overlays) the host-specific networks, allowing containers connected to it.